turkic-interlingua/til-mt/multilingual_paper/README.md

 # Evaluating Multiway Multilingual NMT in Turkic Languages (WMT 2021)

+### Abstract
+Despite the increasing number of large and comprehensive machine translation (MT) systems, evaluation of these methods in various languages have been restrained by the lack of high-quality parallel corpora as well as engagement with the people that speak these languages.
+In this study, we present an evaluation of state-of-theart approaches to training and evaluating MT systems in 22 languages from the Turkic language family, most of which being extremely under-explored \cite{joshi2019unsung}.
+First we describe the curation of a large multi-way parallel corpus covering 22 languages in the study with training, development, and testing sets for over 400 translation directions.
+Second, we translate a test set from WMT 2020 News Translation Shared Task into 8 Turkic languages creating the first MT benchmark to evaluate these languages.
+Last, we train 26 bilingual baselines as well as a multi-way neural MT (MNMT) model using the corpus and perform an extensive analysis using automatic metrics as well as human evaluations.
+We find that the MNMT model outperforms almost all bilingual baselines in the out-of-domain test sets and fine tuning the model on a downstream task of a single pair also results in a huge performance boost in both low- and high-resource scenarios.
+Our attentive analysis of evaluation criteria for MT models in Turkic languages also points to the necessity in further research in this direction.
+We release the corpus, test sets as well as models to the public.

 ### Results (Bilingual vs MNMT)

 |        |            | In-Domain Test |      |       |      | X-WMT Test |      |       |      |